MONARCH/ADMIRAL (Zorevunersen in Dravet Syndrome)

 Outcome

-• Improvements in clinical status, quality of life, language, motor skills, and adaptive behavior over 36 months
+• Clinical status, quality of life, and adaptive behavior improved and were sustained over 36 months

-• Post-lumbar puncture syndrome 25%, elevated CSF protein 45%; 2 SUDEP deaths, 1 malnutrition death
+• AEs: post-lumbar puncture syndrome 25%, elevated CSF protein 45% during extensions

 Bottom Line